Azure-Samples/azure-iot-samples-csharp/iot-hub/Samples/service/DigitalTwinClientSamples/readme.md

 This folder contains samples to illustrate how to use the DigitalTwinClient to perform server-side operations on plug-and-play compatible devices.

 ## List of Samples
-* [Thermostat Sample](lnk-thermostat-sample): Illustrates how to perform root level service-side operations on a plug and play compatible device.
+* [Thermostat Sample][lnk-thermostat-sample]: Illustrates how to perform root level service-side operations on a plug and play compatible device.
-* [Temperature Controller Sample](lnk-temperatureController-sample): Illustrates how to perform component level service-side operations on a plug and play compatible device.
+* [Temperature Controller Sample][lnk-temperatureController-sample]: Illustrates how to perform component level service-side operations on a plug and play compatible device.

 ## Prerequisites
 In order to run the device samples on Linux or Windows, you will first need the following prerequisites: